-Enter the mass of an object and it’s velocity to calculate it’s current kinetic energy.
-This can also be calculate through momentum and mass.
+Enter the mass of an object and its velocity to calculate its current kinetic energy.
+This can also be calculated through momentum and mass.

-Kinetic Energy is the energy an object possess due to it’s motion.
+Kinetic Energy is the energy an object possesses due to its motion.
 It’s further defined as the work needed to accelerate an object to a certain velocity.
 The standard SI unit for kinetic energy is joules (J).

 Kinetic Energy is just one of many forms of energy.
 There’s chemical energy, electromagnetic energy, gravitational energy, nuclear energy, and more.
 Kinetic energy is the one that deals specifically with motion and the energy that comes from that motion.
 Another general form of energy is potential energy.

 We will now go over a detailed example of how to calculate kinetic energy.
 This problem will involve an object that is moving at a constant speed over a certain distance.
 The values given are mass, change in position, and time elapsed.